svyrydvladymyr/sliders/README.md

 # KALCIFER SLIDERS

+The slider template is simple and versatile.
+You can add as many slider blocks to a page as you like.
+You can also invest in each other without restrictions.
+The template has five color schemes that you can change and you can add your own.

 ## How to use

-The first way using jQuery:
+## The first way using jQuery:

 To header: